1dv032/syllabus/seminars/part_1/seminar.md

 2. Except Paas, SaaS and IaaS can you find some other definitions (in the "xxxx as a service"-form).
 Give example and explain them.

 3. In this question we are trying to think about bigger values about cloud computing and how it can influence.
 For example in terms of environment, democracy, community benefit...What are your thoughts about this?
-  - Will there be democracy-problems worth discussing when talking about big SaaS-companies?
+  - Will there be democracy-problems worth discussing when talking about big SaaS-companies or putting governmental data in to the cloud?

 5. What is the difference between virtual machines and containers?
   - Explain the architectural differences?